 A total of 19 credits, all assessed at NCEA Level 3 and all are Achievement Standards.
 9 credits are available from two external examinations and 10 from three internal assessment opportunities.

 If a student achieves 14 Level 3 credits in this course it will be counted as an approved subject for University Entrance.

-This course is good preparation for further study in Biology, Medicine, Health Sciences and Physical Education.
+This course is good preparation for further study in Biological Sciences, Medicine, Health Sciences and Physical Education.

 Recommended Prior Learning

-Students are required to have gained 12 credits in Level 2 Science Achievement Standards including AS Biology 2.5 Genetics.
+Students are required to have gained 12 credits in Level 2 Science Achievement Standards including AS91157 Biology 2.5 Genetics.

 Total Credits Available: 19 credits.

 Approved subject for University Entrance

 Number of credits that can be used for overall endorsement: 19

 Only students engaged in learning and achievement derived from Te Marautanga o Aotearoa are eligible to be awarded these subjects as part of the requirement for 14 credits in each of three subjects.